Suriname: Civil war, elections, and constitution

 The brutal civil war between the Suriname army and Maroons loyal to rebel leader Ronnie Brunswijk, begun in 1986, continued and its effects further weakened Bouterse's position during the 1990s.
 Due to the civil war, more than 10,000 Surinamese, mostly Maroons, fled to French Guiana in the late 1980s.

 National elections were held in 1987.
 The National Assembly adopted a new constitution that allowed Bouterse to remain in charge of the army.
 Dissatisfied with the government, Bouterse summarily dismissed the ministers in 1990, by telephone.
 This event became popularly known as the "Telephone Coup".
 His power began to wane after the 1991 elections.

 At the 1988 Summer Olympics in Seoul, Suriname became the smallest independent South American state to win its first ever Olympic medal as Anthony Nesty won gold in the 100-metre butterfly.

-In 1999, the Netherlands tried Bouterse in absentia on drug smuggling charges.
+The first half of 1999 was marked by non-violent national protests against poor general economic and social conditions.
+By mid-year, the Netherlands tried Bouterse in absentia on drug-smuggling charges.
 He was convicted and sentenced to prison but remained in Suriname.
-The 1999 Surinamese protests occurred in 1999.

 21st century

+In 2002, the inner historic city in Suriname's capital, Paramaribo, was inscribed on the list as a UNESCO World Heritage Site, for its outstanding collection of Dutch colonial architecture.

 On 19 July 2010, Bouterse returned to power when he was elected as the president of Suriname.
 Before his election in 2010, he, along with 24 others, had been charged with the murders of 15 prominent dissidents in the December murders.
 However, in 2012, two months before the verdict in the trial, the National Assembly extended its amnesty law and provided Bouterse and the others with amnesty of these charges.
 He was reelected on 14 July 2015.
 However, Bouterse was convicted by a Surinamese court on 29 November 2019 and given a 20-year sentence for his role in the 1982 killings.

 After winning the 2020 elections, Chan Santokhi was the sole nomination for president of Suriname.
 On 13 July, Santokhi was elected president by acclamation in an uncontested election.
 He was inaugurated on 16 July in a ceremony without public attendance due to the COVID-19 pandemic.

 In February 2023, there were heavy protests against rising living costs in the capital Paramaribo.
 Protesters accused the government of President Chan Santokhi of corruption.
 They stormed the National Assembly, demanding the government to resign.
 However, the government condemned the protests.
+In December 2024, Desi Bouterse, Suriname’s fugitive former president, died.